 Royals Managerial Career

-Named the 16th full-time manager in Kansas City Royals history on May 13, 2010...signed a two-year extension on February 17, 2016, which runs through the 2018 season ...has signed two-year extensions three times in his tenure with KC, also for the 2011-12 seasons with an option year (2013) on July 31, 2010 and for the 2014-15 seasons on October 1, 2013...The longest tenured manager in Royals history, posting a 549-550 record (.499) in 1,099 regular season games...Entered 2017 ranking seventh among active managers in games (2,058) and wins (1,006)...he's also 55th all-time in games and 61st in wins...Recorded his 1,000th victory as a Major League manager on September 17, 2016 with a 3-2 win over the Chicago White Sox…collected his 500th win as Royals manager on June 12, also over the White Sox (3-1)...Became winningest manager in franchise history on June 18, 2015 with a 3-2 win over Milwaukee...he earned his 411th victory passing Whitey Herzog (410)...Led the Royals to their first World Series title and first division championship in 30 years during the 2015 season…the club's 95 victories that year were third-most in franchise history and tops since the 1980 club won 97 games ...
-Became the first KC skipper to lead the franchise to multiple World Series appearances (2014-15), while he's the third to reach the postseason in consecutive seasons, joining Whitey Herzog (1976-78) and Dick Howser (1984-85) ....Since the start of 2013, has managed the club to the second-most wins (351) in the American League, one behind Cleveland's Terry Francona (352)...won 95 games in 2015, which were the most by a Royals team in 35 years (97 in 1980)...Has posted a .710 (22-9) postseason winning percentage, which is tops among managers that have managed at least 20 playoff games...his 22 postseason victories are 20th all-time and rank fourth among active skippers, trailing only Bruce Bochy (44), Terry Francona (40), Joe Maddon (32) and Dave Roberts (23) ...
+Named the 16th full-time manager in Kansas City Royals history on May 13, 2010...signed a one-year extension on Sept.
+30, 2018, to return for the 2019 season ...
+Signed extensions four times previously in his career: July 31, 2010 for the 2011-12 seasons (with an option for 2013); Oct.
+1, 2013 for the 2014-15 seasons; Jan.
+13, 2015 for the 2016 campaign and Feb.
+17, 2016 for the 2017-18 seasons ...
+Enters the 2019 season as the longest tenured active manager in the American League and in club history, posting a 687-736 record (.483) in 1,423 regular season games…that includes a 351-297 mark (.542) between the 2013-16 seasons, which tied for the fifth-highest winning percentage in the Majors during that span ...
+Entered 2019 ranking fourth among active managers in games (2,382) and fifth in wins (1,144)...he's also 40th all-time in games and 49th in victories ...
+Led the Royals to their first World Series title and first division championship in 30 years during the 2015 season…the club's 95 victories that year were third-most in franchise history and tops since the 1980 club won 97 games ...
+Became the first KC skipper to lead the franchise to multiple World Series appearances (2014-15), while he's the third to reach the postseason in consecutive seasons, joining Whitey Herzog (1976-78) and Dick Howser (1984-85) ...
+Recorded his 1,000th win as a Major League manager on September 17, 2016 with a 3-2 triumph over the Chicago White Sox…collected his 500th win as Royals manager on June 12 of the same year, also over the White Sox (3-1) ...
+Became winningest manager in franchise history on June 18, 2015 with a 3-2 win over Milwaukee, passing Whitey Herzog's previous record of 410 ...
+Collected a .710 (22-9) postseason winning percentage, which is tops among managers that have managed at least 20 playoff games...his 22 postseason victories are 24th all-time and rank fifth among active skippers, trailing only Bruce Bochy (44), Terry Francona (40), Joe Maddon (32) and Dave Roberts (23) ...
 Led the Royals to a Major League-record eight consecutive victories to start the 2014 Postseason…he also became the first manager in MLB history to win his first eight postseason games ...
-Served as the manager of the American League AllStar team in the 2015 and 2016 Midsummer Classics, leading the AL to wins in both games...was also a coach for the AL in the 2012 All-Star Game
+Served as the manager of the American League All-Star team at the 2015 and 2016 Midsummer Classic, leading the AL to wins in both games...was also a coach for the Junior Circuit in the 2012 All-Star Game in Kansas City.

-Yost and his wife, Deborah, have four children: daughter, Jenny, and three sons, Ned IV, Josh and Andrew...Ned IV is currently a minor league coach in the Brewers system after playing in the minors for three seasons while Josh was a freestyle motocross professional.
+Yost and wife, Deborah, have four children: daughter, Jenny, and three sons, Ned IV, Josh and Andrew and grandchildren, Jordan, Everly and Amber Lin…Ned IV is currently a coach in the Brewers' minor league system ...
 His father, Ned (Sr.), was an All-American football player at Santa Rosa Junior College in California ...
 Graduated from Dublin (Calif.)
 High in 1972 before playing baseball at Chabot Junior College in Hayward, Calif ...
 Inducted into the Central Wisconsin Baseball Hall of Fame in 2004 and earned the "Nice Guy Award" at the 2005 Red Smith Sports Award Banquet in Appleton, Wis ...
 Wears uniform No. 3 as a tribute to his close friend, the late Dale Earnhardt.